tgroemer/renovate/docs/usage/configuration-options.md

 This option is available for Azure, GitHub and GitLab.
 It falls back to Renovate-based automerge if the platform-native automerge is not available.

-You can also fine tune the behavior by setting `packageRules` if you want to use it selectively (e.g. per-package).
+You can also fine-tune the behavior by setting `packageRules` if you want to use it selectively (e.g. per-package).

-If you rely on Renovate's behavior of rebasing automerging branches when `rebaseWhen=auto`, then note that you are no longer guaranteed of up-to-date branches when automerging if you enable platform automerge, unless you use some type of branch protection rules to achieve the same.
+If you rely on Renovate's behavior of rebasing automerging branches when `rebaseWhen=auto`, then note that you are no longer guaranteed of up-to-date branches when automerging if you enable platform automerge.
 For example, GitHub might automerge a Renovate branch even if it is one or more commits behind the base branch at the time.

 ## postUpdateOptions